-Use the Security Lock Provided with your Shotgun (cont'd)
+Use the Security Lock Provided with your Rifle (cont'd)

 3. Screw the Trigger Lock Nut on the Trigger Lock Screw (clockwise) and tighten the nut with the key.
-DO NOT TIGHTEN THE NUT TOO TIGHT OR YOU COULD DAMAGE THE LOCK SCREW (See Picture 5).
+DO NOT TIGHTEN THE NUT TOO TIGHT OR YOU COULD DAMAGE THE LOCK SCREW.
+(See Picture 6).

-4. To remove the Trigger Lock, unscrew the Trigger Lock nut with the key and detach the Trigger Lock Screw (See Picture 6).
+4. To remove the Trigger Lock, unscrew the Trigger Lock Nut with the key and detach the Trigger Lock Screw.
+(See Picture 7).

-Always store the key to the security lock: (1) in a separate location away from the shotgun; (2) in a secure location unknown and not accessible to others, especially children.
+Always store the key to the security lock: (1) in a separate location away from the rifle; (2) in a secure location unknown and not accessible to others, especially children.
 Whether you secure your firearms by using the supplied security lock, a gun lock or a safe or some other mechanism, it is YOUR RESPONSIBILITY to store your firearms in such a manner that children and other unauthorized persons cannot gain access to them.

-Important Parts of the Firearm
+Important Parts of Your Rifle

-Congratulations on your choice of a Remington[®] Model SPR 310 or Model 320 shotgun.
-With proper care and if used in accordance with the Ten Commandments of Firearm's Safety and this owner's manual, your shotgun should give you many years of dependable use and enjoyment.
-The following picture depicts the main parts of your shotgun and will aid in understanding the instructions in this Owner's Manual.
+Congratulations on your choice of a Remington[®] Model SPR 22 rifle double rifle.
+With proper care and if used in accordance with the Ten Commandments of Firearm's Safety and this owner's manual, your rifle should give you many years of dependable use and enjoyment.
+The following picture depicts the main parts of your rifle and will aid in understanding the instructions in this Owner's Manual.